 With the Inbox zero approach, email management ceases to be a heavy task.
 Email management is broken down into smaller tasks throughout the day thus making it much easier to remain stress free.
 Now that managing your emails is a work out of sight, you can focus on your tasks better and deliver better results.

 3. Reduce distractions with the inbox zero approach

 The constant ping of email notifications serves as a distraction to every task we perform.
 The hope for any focused work is all lost once we give in to this distraction.
 This is the reason that methods like deep work recommend shutting down all notifications on our devices for a better quality of work.
 But as distracting as these notifications are, they do serve a purpose in case of urgent emails.
 Inbox zero and Mailman have a solution for that.

 Mailman is considered the best email management tool for this very feature.
 This feature, called the VIP list, allows only the urgent and important emails to disturb your focus.
 These emails can bypass all settings to reach your attention.
 Thus this approach by Mailman combines the basis of the Inbox Zero Approach to help reduce all distractions.

 The reduced focus and heightened distractions resulting from too many emails has an impact on our productivity levels.
 With lowered productivity, reduced time efficiency is also seen.
 This affects our overall performance.
 Along with this are the increased stress and anxiety levels that the additional task of email management has.

-Inbox zero takes care of the distractions and allows us to focus better on the task at hand.
+The Inbox Zero Approach takes care of the distractions and allows us to focus better on the task at hand.
 This significantly improves the quality of work that we deliver.
-As we now perform with lesser distractions and hence waste less time, inbox zero also makes us more time efficient.
+As we now perform with lesser distractions and hence waste less time, inbox zero also makes us more time-efficient.
 Putting these time management strategies to practice allows us to spend more time doing things that we love.

 Use the inbox zero approach!